teeaarbee/blog/content/week_21.md

 However, all I will be writing will be my journal and I will try to write it right after I finish my dinner around 8.
 So that I can stick to it for longer.

 I am not new to writing but I have lost my habit of writing journal everyday so it will be nice to get started again.
-I hope free-writting journal finally awakens the writing ka keeda in me which will then result in me writing topic-based blogs hehe 😁
+I hope free-writing journal finally awakens the writing ka keeda in me which will then result in me writing topic-based blogs hehe 😁

 ----